Kansas Highway Patrol: State Troopers

-Capitol Police Officers
+Kansas Capitol Police

-The Kansas Capitol Police, as they are known today, are members of a specialty troop of the Kansas Highway Patrol (Troop K).
-The Capitol Police originally became part of the Kansas Highway Patrol in 1976, under the designation of Kansas Capitol Area Security Patrol, or C.A.S.P.
+The Kansas Capitol Police, Kansas Highway Patrol TROOP K, as they are known today, are members of a specialty Troop of the Kansas Highway Patrol.
+The Capitol Police originally became part of the Kansas Highway Patrol in 1976, under the designation of Capitol Area Security Patrol, or C.A.S.P.

-In the early days of C.A.S.P., the police officers of this special unit were statutorily only allowed to enforce laws on or about state property; leaving them powerless to act on a violation of the law when traveling from one property to another.
+In the early days of C.A.S.P. in 1955 the Kansas Department of administration authorized a police force to patrol the downtown state complex area in Topeka Kansas, the police officers of this special unit were statutorily only allowed to enforce laws on or about state property; leaving them powerless to act on a violation of the law when traveling from one property to another.
+Thru the years some officers came to Troop K from the Highway Patrol academy, but many were trained thru KLETC or with the Topeka Police Department.

-In 1995 The Kansas Legislature gave county wide law enforcement jurisdiction to the Capitol Police, and several years thereafter full statewide jurisdiction.
-With this added jurisdiction and the expanding role of C.A.S.P. legislation was also passed to officially change the name of the unit from C.A.S.P. to the Kansas Capitol Police.
+In 1995 The Kansas Legislature gave county wide law enforcement jurisdiction to the Capitol Area Security Patrol, and several years thereafter full statewide jurisdiction.
+With this added responsibility and jurisdiction and the expanding role of the C.A.S.P. in the Capitol Complex and across the state, legislation was also passed to officially change the name of the unit from C.A.S.P. to the Kansas Capitol Police.

-Capitol Police Officers carry the same types of weapons and are issued the same types of equipment and vehicles as Kansas State Troopers.
-Although they are members of the Kansas Highway Patrol, they are considered “officers” not troopers, and wear slightly different uniforms.
-Most attended other police academies, not the trooper academy.
-In 2018, five Capitol Police officers attended the entire trooper academy but still graduated as Capitol police.
-In 2019, two more attended the trooper academy.
-Those who attended the full trooper academy are allowed to transfer out of Troop K and become a trooper have a specified amount of time in the Capitol.
+During this time all Capitol Police Officers were held to the same high standards as all uniformed Troopers of the Kansas Highway Patrol.
+Officers were issued the same equipment, firearms, vehicles, and required to follow all KHP policies and procedures along with promoting and presenting the professionalism of the Kansas Highway Patrol.

+Capitol Police Officers were giving safety training across the state in Crime Prevention, Women's Self Defense, Emergency Evacuation Training, Active Shooter Training, and providing agency security reviews and recommendations on security upgrades.
+Capitol Police Officers were assisting with training classes at the KHP academy for yearly in-service, Cadet Law, collegiate law, and new Trooper recruit training.

+The same standards were followed in hiring of new Capitol Police Officers.
+All Troop K Officers attended required in-service and scheduled yearly training hours at the KHP academy, along with Troop training and firearms training.

+In 2025 all remaining KHP designated full time LEO 1,2, and 3 Officers from the Motor Carrier and Capitol Police ranks were Re-designated to the Trooper ranks.